aadamss/ubiquity-task/README.md

 - Automated tests should be done only for this web page `https://atraocta.lv/` (you don't need to create tests for any sub-pages).
 - Please create automated tests for these scenarios:
-  1. Language switch;
+  - Language switch;
-  2. Octa calculation (block “OCTA kalkulators”);
+  - Octa calculation (block “OCTA kalkulators”);
-  3. Create sitemap for these sections:
+  - Create sitemap for the main sections of the page;

 ### Running the tests